pupilfirst/playbook/0-introduction.md

   You decide to build upon the skills you acquired by getting a formal degree.

 At Startup Village, all of these are perfectly happy outcomes.
 We think the much hyped story of a founder striking it big from his garage is good press, but building a startup can be about *much more* than a good exit.
 If you are one of those few founders who make it big, great!
 But we are happy with any and all of these outcomes.

+If you haven't watched our founder showcase yet, [take some time to do that now](https://www.youtube.com/playlist?list=PLrvZyo34miDKhO2JCA9sAzZ6kwjGzwBYv).

 ## Next Steps